AldenSchmidt/AldenSchmidt.github.io/README.md

 ![A21FAB08-9AB5-4EB3-B1F6-9AF5DE1AB7BC](https://github.com/user-attachments/assets/fa3b7830-9d1c-4582-923f-54638efa7ce8)

 Red Pine: Adult vs Sapling
-More saplings at southern limit but the importance value remains at a constant latitude.
-No saplings at southern limit.
+No sapings at southern limit and the importance value remains at a constant latitude.

 Black Oak: Adult vs Sapling
-More saplings at southern limit and sharp increase of importance value. as latitude increased.
+More saplings at southern limit and sharp increase of importance value as latitude increases.